 The TSPE is used at each level of the space system decomposition (i.e. equipment, space segment element)

-The TSPE provides the requirements for the activities identified in the AITP (as defined in Annex A of ECSS-E-ST-10-03).
+The TSPE provides the requirements for the activities identified in the AIT Plan (as defined in Annex A of ECSS-E-ST-10-03).

 The TSPE is used as a basis for writing the relevant test procedures (as defined in Annex C of ECSS-E-ST-10-03) and test report (as defined in Annex C of ECSS-E-ST-10-02).